NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 Talk about a momentum swing.

 The Denver Nuggets were on the rise after a 5-2 stretch briefly had them looking like the favorite to secure the West's eighth spot, but a defensive collapse sends them spiraling.
-Nobody's been worse on that end than Denver lately, as its allowance of at least 120 points in its first three games this week attests.
+Nobody's been worse on that end than Denver lately, as it allowed at least 120 points in its first three games this week.

 This is a shame, because the pieces for a terrific offense are in place, and there's really no reason Denver should be this bad on the other end.